Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/HL7.md

  ```

 # Testing
+The following are ways to test HL7.

+## HL7
+To test these components you will need an HL7 client.
+There are many avaiable; or you could use the
+[HL7 Data Simulator](https://github.com/Project-Herophilus/iDaaS-DataSimulators/tree/main/HL7) provide by the Herophilus community.
+It has a set of capabilities that will continue to expand.

+## HL7 and CCDA over HTTP
 We have a full set of testing that you can do using our Postman collection, please go
 [here](https://www.postman.com/winter-robot-787282/workspace/intelligent-daas/collection/16526170-fb4cdfdd-9a65-4f04-9e32-b807921c1b5e?action=share&creator=16526170)
 to access it.
 Since this collection deals with several assets the specific assets are located in the
-->/Connect/FHIR folder.
+->/Connect/HL7 folder.

 To properly use the Postman Collection there are a couple things to understand:
 1. There are varibles used to make the usage of the collection easier.
 If you open up SendFHIRResourceInbound to the right
    of it you will see what looks like an eye.
-Depending upon your implementattion, hostnames and ports for iDaaS components
+Depending upon your implementation, hostnames and ports for iDaaS components
    you can set these as needed.
 This eliminates the need to reset them manually.
-2. All the iDaaS-Connect-FHIR assets can be used with this one URL.
-You simply need to set the appropriate FHIR resource
+2. All the iDaaS-Connect-HL7 assets can be used with this one URL.
-   name you are sending into iDaaS-Connect-FHIR with the header property named resourcename.
-The specific FHIR resource must
-   be defined in ALL lower case.

 If you would like to contribute feel free to, contributions are always welcome!!!!